rojo-rbx/rojo/README.md

 ```

 ### Start Dev Server
-To create a server that allows the Rojo Studio plugin to access your project, use:
+To start the Rojo dev server, use:

 ```sh
 rojo serve